-- 1. "FOR" the election of nominees to the Board of Directors: Philip S. Cottone, Richard J. DeAgazio, David G. Gaw, John W. Guinee, Caitlin Murphy, Pendleton P. White, Jr. and Jeffrey E. Witherell; - 2.
-"FOR" the approval of the Third Amended and Restated Incentive Award Plan; and - 3.
-"FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accountants for 2023,
+- "FOR" the election of nominees to the Board of Directors: Philip S. Cottone, Richard J. DeAgazio, David G. Gaw, John W. Guinee, Caitlin Murphy, Robert O. Stephenson, Pendleton P. White, Jr. and Jeffrey E. Witherell, each to serve until the next annual meeting of stockholders or until their successors are duly elected and qualifies; - 2.
+"FOR" the compensation of our named executive officers; - 3.
+"1-YEAR" as the frequency for future advisory votes on the compensation of our named executive officers, - 4.
+"FOR" the approval of the Fourth Amended and Restated 2014 Incentive Award Plan; and - 5.
+"FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accountants for the fiscal year ending December 31, 2025.